F5Networks/f5-ci-docs/docs/includes/f5-lwp/ref_config-parameters-stats.rst

       - number
       - No
       - 10000
-      - Frequency in milliseconds of flushing stats to server
+      - Frequency, in milliseconds, of flushing stats to server
       - N/A
     * - ``backend``
       - string
       - Yes
       - N/A
       - Type of backend stats service
-      - 'leo', 'splunk'
+      - 'splunk'